So your child is the child engaging in all the attention-seeking antics in the classroom? Or, at least, that’s what the teacher tells you…

 - Make it a point to verbally affirm Lisa, especially times she shows self-control or respect for other students.
 Maybe show the teacher the ABCs of affirmation.

-- Tally each day key times that Lisa might have been disruptive, but wasn’t.
+- Tally each day key times that Lisa could have been disruptive, but wasn’t.
 (I’m guessing there are many times when that is the case!)

 2) Direct your child’s strengths toward honoring actions, not misbehavior.